Consumer rights

 Where can I get more information?

-The articles below are published by the Chartered Trading Standards Institute and are designed for traders to understand the law when supplying goods or services:
+Guidance on good practice and consumer contracts has been published by the Chartered Trading Standards Institute and is designed for traders to understand the law when supplying goods or services.